What do the noble ulamā say regarding the sleeping of a person with feet stretched towards the Qiblah or a person’s sitting in this way?

 الجواب بعون الملک الوھاب اللھم ھدایۃ الحق والصواب

-To sleep with the feet stretched in the direction of the honoured Ka’bah, in fact whether stretching of the feet towards it is in the state of sleep or wakefulness, lying down or seated, in every way it is impermissible and disrespectful.
+To sleep with the feet stretched in the direction of the honoured Ka’bah, in fact whether stretching of the feet towards it is in the state of sleep or wakefulness, lying down or seated, in every way it is prohibited and disrespectful.
 Yes, that ill person who does not have the strength to sit or stand then one of the methods of his delivering of the prayer is that his feet side be towards the Qiblah and a pillow be placed beneath his head so that his face is towards the honoured Ka’bah.
 This is due to a necessity and a person who is not ill cannot analogise himself upon that.”

 [al-Fatāwā al-Ridwiyyah Volume 23 page 385]